November 2, 2015

 Things hit bottom for Pamela when she was diagnosed with non-Hodgkin’s lymphoma in 2005.
 She had a port surgically placed in her chest to receive medicine and began an aggressive round of chemotherapy.
 She lost all 62 inches of her beautiful “cowgirl hair” on her third day of treatment.

-Through AQHA’s Horseback Riding Program, 14,000 AQHA and AQHYA members have discovered another way to enjoy their time horseback.
+Through AQHA’s Horseback Riding Program, thousands of AQHA and AQHYA members have discovered another way to enjoy their time horseback.
 Learn how to reward yourself for time in the saddle!

 With all that had happened with her family and then her own health crisis, Pamela was overwhelmed.
 She stopped spending time with her beloved “Star” and retreated to her room.